fbraza/Data-Processing-Scala-Spark/README.md

 # Log file processing with Scala & Spark

 It is a Scala application that processes around 2.10<sup>6</sup> lines of log data and generate a report containing JSON objects of the following pattern:

 ```
 {data: <dd-MM-yyyy>, host_ip_count_by_date: {ip_1: count_1, ip_2: count_2 ...}, uri_destination: {uri: number_of_connections}
 ```

 ## Functionality

 1. Generate a report from raw log data as described above
 2. Provide the possibility to package the repository as a Jar to be submitted on Spark

 ## Installation

 This application is written in Scala and uses Spark.
-First check that Scala & Spark are installed on your computer ([here](https://www.scala-lang.org/download/), & [here](https://spark.apache.org/downloads.html)).
+First check that Java, Scala & Spark are installed on your computer ([here](https://www.scala-lang.org/download/), & [here](https://spark.apache.org/downloads.html)).
 Put Spark command in your PATH.
 For Scala prefer installation with the `sbt` compiler.

 ## Usage